Bala1718/Movie_website/README.md

 # How to Run

 Clone this repository directory and run the script entertainment_center.py.
-You can view the page by opening fresh_tomatoes.html.
+Additional support Code fresh_tomatoes.py file is given to update in the website.